1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 (Medvedev and Lerner, p.
 10) Here is one scientist who was a Darwinist that was slandered as well as his students

-“Prezent and Lysenko unfortunately did not follow such a
-path of productive polemic.
-They rejected the gene theory
-on a priori, abstract considerations, ignoring the factual mater¬
-ial of genetics.
-They attempted to abolish genetics on the
-grounds that it was an allegedly formalistic, bourgeois, and
-metaphysical science, and to inaugurate their own new ge¬
-netics.”
-(Medvedev and Lerner, p.
-22)

 “In later years Lysenko reported other analogous experi¬
 ments.
 The question of reversible transformation of winter
 and spring forms will be examined later in greater detail.
 Here,